 In 2012, the European Food Safety Authority (EFSA) concluded that epidemiological studies had reported no increased lung cancer incidence in heavy smokers who consumed beta-carotene in supplemental dose levels varying from 6 to 15 mg/day over the course of 5 to 7 years (62).
 Exposure to beta-carotene from its use as a food additive and as a food supplement at levels below 15 mg/day did not give rise to concerns about adverse health effects in the general population, including heavy smokers.

 More importantly, smoking itself remains the strongest risk factor for lung cancer.
 The fact is that no micronutrient can compensate for an unhealthy lifestyle.

-High doses of beta-carotene supplements (30 mg/day or more) and the consumption of large amounts of carotene-rich foods have resulted in a yellow discoloration of the skin known as ‘carotenodermia’.
+High doses of beta-carotene supplements (30 mg/day or more) and the consumption of large amounts of carotene-rich foods may result in a yellow discoloration of the skin known as ‘carotenodermia’.
 Carotenodermia is not associated with any underlying health problems and resolves when beta-carotene supplements are discontinued or dietary carotene intake is reduced.

 Beta-carotene plus other antioxidants